Djdefrag/QualityScaler/README.md

 ## How is made. 🛠
 QualityScaler is completely written in Python, from backend to frontend.
 External packages are:
-- AI  -> torch / torch-directml
+- AI  -> torch / onnxruntime-directml
 - GUI -> customtkinter
 - Image/video -> OpenCV / moviepy
 - Packaging   -> nuitka